dwave-examples/employee-scheduling/README.md

 The chart displays employee preferences and availability over two weeks.
 It will always display two weeks starting two Sundays from now, with one column for each day of the two week period.

+A subset of the employees have requested full-time schedules which consists of 5 days on, 2 days off, and is one of three options: Monday-Friday, Tuesday-Saturday, Sunday-Wednesday.

 ### Inputs

 The scenario preset auto-populates all settings with scenarios of varying sizes.
 If 'Custom' is selected, the following settings become available:

 - Number of employees: Schedules always include 2 managers and 1 trainee.
+- Number of full-time employees: The subset of the employees that have requested a 5 days on, 2 days off schedule.
 - Max consecutive shifts: The maximum number of consecutive shifts an employee can be scheduled before a day off must be scheduled.
-- Min/max shifts per employee: This range determines the number of shifts an employee can work.
+- Min/max shifts per part-time employee: This range determines the number of shifts an employee can work.
-- Min/max employees per shift: This range determines how many employees need to be assigned to each shift.
+- Forecast: This determines how many employees are needed per day.
 - Allow isolated days off: If unchecked, employees must be scheduled for at least two consecutive days off between work days.
-- Require a manager on every shift: If checked, every shift must have exactly one manager on duty to supervise.

 ### Outputs